 Skip to content

-Guide to the 2023 academic job market
+Guide to today's academic job market

 In 2020, U.S. faculty openings plummeted 70% across the board amid anxiety about university finances during the pandemic.
 This gut-punch added to an already difficult reality in academic jobs and hiring.